vimpostor/quickcurver/README.md

 * g++ (You may use an alternative C++ compiler, but things will get slightly more difficult)
 * make
 * At least Qt 5.7
-* The following Qt Modules (package name depends on distribution, Note: These modules are typically distributed in 3 different packages which are probably called something like qtbase, qtdeclarative and qtsvg):
+* The following Qt Modules (in the parantheses there is an example how the package could be called for your distro (this depends on the distro!)):
-	- Qt5Core
+	- Qt Core (qt5-base)
-	- Qt5Gui
+	- Qt GUI (qt5-base)
-	- Qt5Quick
+	- Qt Quick (qt5-declarative)
-	- Qt5Qml
+	- Qt QML (qt5-declarative)
-	- Qt5Svg
+	- Qt SVG (qt5-svg)
-	- Qt5Network
+	- Qt Network (qt5-base)
+	- Qt Quick Controls (qt5-quickcontrols)
+	- Qt Quick Controls 2 (qt5-quickcontrols2)
+	- Qt Graphical Effects (qt5-graphicaleffects)

 ###Build instructions
 ####Cloning using SSH